 1990 saw another all red Morecambe kit introduced, before changing to a red shirt, worn with black shorts and black socks for the 1992/1993 campaign.

 Between 1993 and 1995, the Morecambe football kit consisted of red and black striped shirts, with white shorts and black socks with a red trim.
 This was changed to red and white striped shirts, worn with black shorts and red and white hooped socks until 1997.

 From 1997 to 2000, the Morecambe players wore red shirts, with black shorts and red socks, though the sock colour alternated between red and black.
 From 2000 to 2006, the Morecambe kit colours consisted of red shirts, white shorts and black socks.

 From 2006 to 2015, the Morecambe kit featured red shirts and white shorts, worn with either white, red or black socks.
 This kit was then changed for the 2015/2016 season, which featured a Morecambe kit of red and black striped shirts, worn with black shorts and black socks.

-The 2016/2017 Morecambe home kit features red shirts with black sleeves, black shorts and red socks.
+The 2018/2019 Morecambe home kit features red shirts with black sleeves, black shorts and black socks.